Infant Adoption

 For Expectant Parents

-Expectant parents receive decision-making counseling, help with medical care, housing, pregnancy related expenses, and post-adoption support and counseling.
-This helps them make sure that adoption is the best plan for the baby and themselves.
+Expectant parents receive decision-making counseling, help with medical care, housing, pregnancy-related expenses, and post-adoption support and counseling.
+This helps to ensure that adoption is the best plan for the baby and themselves.

 For Adoptive Parents